egjiri/node-kit/README.md

 1. Install dependencies: `pnpm`
 1. Run tests `pnpm run test` (tests automatically re-run when TypeScript src files change)
 1. Start Coding!

-## Release

-This project is released through GitHub Actions workflows that:
-1. Run the test suite and linters
-1. Build the TypeScript codebase into a build folder with JavaScript and TypeScript type definition files.
-1. Publish the build folder to the NPM Registry.